 - Do not ride the brakes while descending.
 Use a lower than normal gear and let the engine do much of the braking.
 Pump the brakes if necessary and consider pulling off at a designated parking area to let brakes cool down.
 The distinct aroma of overheated brakes is a cue to pull over and wait.
 Never throw water on your wheels or brakes, even if they are smoking or smell.

-- Remember, too, that even after passing through the toll house, there are another couple of miles of downgrade to negotiate.
+- Remember that after passing through the toll house, there are still another couple of miles of downgrade to negotiate.